 The VB100 certification programme is for vendors of Windows endpoint security products who seek to distinguish their product by subjecting it to independent testing.

 Programme participation is available on an annual basis, with quarterly scheduled tests.
-To earn and retain the VB100 certified status, your product must demonstrate that it is consistently capable of detecting common malware statically, with the following thresholds:
+To earn and retain the VB100 certified status, your product must demonstrate that it is consistently capable of detecting common malware statically, without an excessive number of false positives.

 Products that meet the criteria receive VB100 Certified status and are featured on our website.
 The certified status is retained for the duration of the participation, as long as the scheduled tests are successful and the criteria are met (failing one test and recovering in the subsequent one is allowed).